ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 ##### **1.7 Veeam backup config**

-If OVHcloud provided Veeam is currently in use to backup VMs on the source infrastructure, it will be necessary to use the OVH API to re-check the backup jobs after the VMs have been migrated to the new vDC.
+If OVHcloud provided Veeam is currently in use to backup VMs on the source vDC, it will be necessary to use the OVH API to re-check the backup jobs after the VMs have been migrated to the new vDC.

 Here is how to proceed: